11 Ways to Score Free Stuff on Amazon — And Not Just From Product Reviews

 Use your old electronics to get credit?
 As good as gold.

-It takes about one minute to sign up, and you’ll immediately get a $5 bonus to get you started.
+Signing up takes about one minute, and you’ll immediately receive a $5 bonus to get you started.

 Did you know if you accept longer shipping times, you can earn some cash back on your purchases?
-It all depends on your order and location, but after you order an item, if you choose a longer shipping time you could earn a $1 credit on your purchase.
+It all depends on your order and location, but after you order an item, if you choose a longer shipping time you could earn a credit on your purchase.
+It’s called No-Rush Shipping, and you can earn between $1-4.
+One caveat — credit may only last for a fairly short period of time.

 Like everyone, you probably have a ton of old electronics laying around the house.
 Instead of sending them off to the e-waste collection, why not turn obsolete devices into Amazon credit?
 Amazon Trade-In is a program that gives customers the chance to trade in their unused electronics for Amazon devices, cell phones, video games and more.
 Thousands of items are eligible for the program.